 To truly love we must learn to mix various ingredients — care, affection, recognition, respect, commitment, and trust, as well as honest and open communication.

 All too often women believe it is a sign of commitment, an expression of love, to endure unkindness or cruelty, to forgive and forget.
 In actuality, when we love rightly we know that the healthy, loving response to cruelty and abuse is putting ourselves out of harm’s way.

-Love is a combination of care, commitment, knowledge, responsibility, respect and trust.
+Love is a combination of six ingredients: care, commitment, knowledge, responsibility, respect and trust.